-Field Field Description Hotwire.
-Promoted documents that are shown at the to of a results list for a particular keyword, but are noticeal distinct from the list.
-QMSUSERTYPE The value that QMS must return in the autn:usertype tag.
-ABC uses this value.
-String DYNAMIC_QUERY_TEXT The query text to send for additional promotions.
+Field Description Content type or value DYNAMIC_QUERY_TEXT The query text to send for additional promotions.
 String FIELDTEXTRESTRICTION The optional field text restriction for the query to send for additional promotions.
 Percent- encoded string.
-DYNAMIC DATABASEMATCH The databases to query for additional promotions.
+FIELD_CRITERIA DATABASEMATCH (Optional) The Content databases that this rule matches.
+If you include this field, QMS returns the promotions for this rule only if the original query includes a DatabaseMatch parameter with at least one database that matches the FIELD_CRITERIA_DATABASEMATCH.
+QMS applies this field only when the original query includes the DatabaseMatch action parameter.
+String DYNAMIC DATABASEMATCH The databases to query for additional promotions.
 String QMS_SCOPE_RULE (Optional) You can use this field with the PromotionsScope query parameter to return only promotions that match the text that you specify as the scope rule.
 This allows you to filter the list of returned promotions by user-defined criteria such as a specific department or job function.
 String list.
 Separate items in the list with a comma.

 You must also add the ALWAYSACTIVE field with the value True, or a SCHEDULE field with iCalendar data.
-See "Create a QMS Rule IDX Document" on page 45.
+See Create a QMS Rule IDX Document, on page 47.

-- "Create Query Manipulation Server Rules" on page 45 - "Create a QMS Rule IDX Document" on page 45 - · "Scope Rules" on the next page
+- Create Query Manipulation Server Rules, on page 47

+- Create a QMS Rule IDX Document, on page 47

+- Scope Rules, on the next page